 (6) Shop your trade-in If you are trading in a car, take it to 3 dealerships for the same make and ask them how much they will pay you for your car.
 A Chevy dealer will pay more for a used Chevy and a Toyota dealer will pay more for a used Toyota.
 If you live near a CarMax store, get a price from them too.
 They have a reputation of paying more money for trade-ins than most dealers.
 Don’t commit to the highest bid, but give the dealer you buy from a chance to beat that price.

 (7) Shop for the best price on the Internet Go to the manufacturer’s Web site.
 The addresses are all very intuitive.
-Toyota is www.toyota.com and Chevrolet is www.Chevrolet.com.
+Toyota is www.toyota.com and Pontiac is www.pontiac.com.
 You can type in your zip code and get the Web sites of all of your local dealers.
-Depending on how far you are willing to drive to pick up your new car, request price quotes from as many dealers as you like, but be sure you get at least 3 quotes.
+Depending on how far you are will to drive to pick up your new car, request price quotes from as many dealers as you like, but be sure you get at least 3 quotes.
 When you have chosen the lowest price, verify that this price is “out-the-door” with only tax and tag added.

 (8) Offer your favorite, or nearest, dealer the right to meet this price.
 If you have been dealing with one dealership for a long time and have had good experiences with their service department, you should give them a chance to meet your lowest Internet price.
 Of course, you can take your new car to them for service even if you don’t buy it from them.